edsol-adm/mindmaster-app/content-design/grade-1/unit-1_what-is-psychology/practice/home-games/home-games-flow-outline-U1-L01.md

 ---

 *Document version: Lesson 1 only (Home Games 1A & 1B)*
-*For Unit 1 overview and cross-lesson alignment, refer to `unit1-home-game-overview.md`.*
+*For cross-unit alignment and quick navigation to all game flow outlines, see the [Home Games Overview](../README.md) in the `practice/home-games` directory.*